Andy Burnham decision ‘done and dusted’, insists minister amid Labour anger

 “But nor do I underestimate this party, and my passionate belief that as our policies take hold, we will change this country for the better and for the long-term.”

-Some among those leaving Monday’s PLP meeting were supportive of the message to unite the party after the weekend’s drama, with one describing Lord Hermer’s speech as a “tour de force” and claiming the mood was good humoured.
+Some of those leaving the meeting were supportive of that message, with one describing the speech as a “tour de force” and claiming the mood was good-humoured, but others remained unconvinced.

 “Either No 10 are just clueless at political management – or those around Keir are manoeuvring to get him out of the way and (Wes) Streeting in as soon as possible.”